-The Secretary and Comptroller General was supported during 2023-2024 by the DMO Managing Board and then the Advisory Board (the Board) which, in addition to the Secretary and Comptroller General, is comprised of:
+The Secretary and Comptroller General was supported during 2024-2025 by the Advisory Board (the Board) which, in addition to the Secretary and Comptroller General, comprised:

-Dame Sue Owen
+• Dame Sue Owen

-Non-Executive Chair (NEC) - Dame Sue was a civil servant for 30 years, including 14 years at HM Treasury.
-Amongst other things, she worked on fiscal policy and debt management policy at HM Treasury.
-Dame Sue has previously held senior roles at the Foreign and Commonwealth Office,

-Department for International Development and Department for Work and Pensions.
-Most recently she served as the Permanent Secretary at the Department for Digital, Culture Media and Sport, from 2013 to 2019.
-She has other current roles, including non-executive director at Pantheon International plc and Serco plc.
+Non-executive Chair- Dame Sue was a civil servant for 30 years, including 14 years at HM Treasury.
+Amongst other things, Dame Sue worked on fiscal policy and debt management policy at HM Treasury.
+Dame Sue has previously held senior roles at the Foreign and Commonwealth Office, Department for International Development and Department for Work and Pensions.
+Most recently Dame Sue served as the Permanent Secretary at the Department for Digital, Culture Media and Sport, from 2013 to 2019.
+Dame Sue has other current roles, including non-executive director at Pantheon International plc and Serco plc.